Drips Privacy Policy

 If you participate in voting, your wallet address on supported networks and vote allocations are collected and stored.
 This information is only visible to round admins and selected platform maintainers and is not made public.

-Deletion of off-chain data follows Section 7; however, public on-chain or IPFS data is due to its nature immutable.
+Deletion of off-chain data follows section 8; however, public on-chain or IPFS data is due to its nature immutable.

 Compliance with legal regulations

 We also process your personal data in order to fulfill legal obligations that may apply to us in connection with our business activities.
-These include, in particular, retention periods under commercial, trade or tax law.
+These include, in particular, to combat money laundering and terrorist financing (KYC), to fulfil tax obligations and retention periods under commercial, trade or tax law.

 We process your personal data in accordance with Art.
 6 (1) sentence 1 lit. c GDPR (legal basis) to fulfill a legal obligation to which we are subject.